sandialabs/p3a/README.md

 The ideal design for an application using P3A is to implement a physics code as a series of loops which perform outer loop vectorization, while keeping the C++ source code readable by using tensor types with overloaded mathematical operators.

+P3A depends on [Kokkos](https://github.com/kokkos/kokkos) for its parallel algorithms.

 At Sandia, P3A is SCR 2619.0